toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/PlatformsApi.md

 > List&lt;TargetDevice&gt; PlatformCompatibledevicesGet (string platformId)

-get compatible devices
+Get compatible devices

-Returns a list of devices that are compatible with the platform
+Return a list of devices that are compatible with the platform

 ### Example